 All net proceeds from the award benefit the American Cancer Society Hope Lodge, M.D.
 Anderson Cancer Center Children’s Cancer Hospital and Texas Children’s Hospital Cancer and Hematology Center.
 Since its inception, millions of dollars have been raised to support cancer research and direct patient care.

 The Rotary Lombardi Award trophy, made from 40 lbs. of Texas pink granite chiseled to resemble the stance of a lineman, is presented annually in Houston at a gala Presentation where the four finalists are honored.
-This Houston tradition is now in its 44th year.

 Eight previous winners and finalists are members of the Pro Football Hall of Fame.